| The

 is why there is worry, mistrust and resentment.

-on the other hand, millions of people, particularly the
+hand, millions of people, particularly the inhabitants,

-too aware of the misery, unemployment and general dissatisfaction
+the misery, unemployment and general dissatisfaction which,

-Above all, they are aware that their societies are not independent
+all, they are aware that their societies are not independent

 but are controlled by others.

-In
+In particular,

-with which to build the future - break from its lethargy
+build the future - break from its lethargy and give an open,

-lead to the world today?
+bold, exhilarating, and very necessary, lead to the world

-it from developing its full potential.
+developing its full potential.

 Those